cloud-py-api/mediadc/README.md

 ## 🚀 Installation

-In your Nextcloud, simply enable the MediaDC app through the Apps management and configure application dependencies on Configuration page (only for administrators).
+In your Nextcloud, simply enable the MediaDC app through the Apps management.
 The Nextcloud MediaDC app is only included in nextcloud v21 and higher.
 #### Read more on [Wiki page](https://github.com/andrey18106/mediadc/wiki)